 The Anker PowerCore 15600 can charge two devices at once and is still small enough to carry in a bag.
 With enough power to charge the Galaxy S7 four times over (five times, in theory), this should be your go-to power bank when you're going to be away from a power outlet for a number of days.

 What's your favorite portable battery pack?
+Have any brands gone beyond expectations or let you down?
 Let us know in the comments.